aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-xlam/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a WORDML to XLAM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+Converting WordML to XLAM is a common requirement for Python developers.
+WordML is a markup language used to represent documents in XML format, while XLAM is a Microsoft Excel Add-in file format.
+Converting WordML to XLAM allows users to open and edit the document in Microsoft Excel, which is a powerful spreadsheet application.

+<h2>How Aspose.Total Helps for WordML to XLAM Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive suite of APIs that can help developers automate the conversion process.
+It includes APIs for dealing with different file formats, such as Aspose.Words for Python via .NET for WordML and Aspose.Cells for Python via .NET for Excel.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The conversion process is relatively simple and can be done in two steps.
+Firstly, Aspose.Words for Python via .NET can be used to convert the WordML file to HTML.
+Then, Aspose.Cells for Python via .NET can be used to save the HTML into the desired Microsoft Excel format.
+This will allow users to open and edit the document in Microsoft Excel.

+Aspose.Total for Python via .NET is a powerful and reliable API that can help developers automate the conversion process.
+It is easy to use and can help developers save time and effort.
+Furthermore, it is a comprehensive suite of APIs that can help developers deal with different file formats.

 {{% /blocks/products/pf/feature-page-summary %}}